Sara Jane Olson: Crocker National Bank robbery and Myrna Opsahl murder

 On April 21, 1975, SLA members robbed the Crocker National Bank in Carmichael, California.
 In the process they killed Myrna Opsahl, a mother of four depositing money for her church.

-Patty Hearst, who acted as getaway driver during the crime, later provided the information that led the police to implicate the SLA in the robbery and murder; she also said that Soliah was one of the robbers.
+Patty Hearst, who had acted as getaway driver during the crime, later provided the information that led police to implicate the SLA in the robbery and murder.
+She identified Soliah as one of the robbers.
 According to Hearst, Soliah kicked a pregnant teller in the abdomen, leading to her suffering a miscarriage.

 Police later searched Soliah's room at the SLA safehouse on Precita Avenue in San Francisco.
 They found several rounds of 9 mm ammunition on the floor and in a 9 mm Browning Hi-Power semi-automatic pistol in Soliah's dresser drawer.
 Manufacturing marks appeared to match similar cartridges found in Opsahl's body during the autopsy.
 In 2002, new forensics technology allowed police to link these shells definitively to those found at Crocker Bank; they charged former members of SLA, including Soliah, with the crime.
 Prosecutor Michael Latin said that Soliah was tied to the crime through fingerprints, a palm print, and handwriting evidence.
 The palm print was found on a garage door where the SLA kept a getaway car.